OpenFCST/dealii/README.md

 The workflow in the fork is as follows:

-   a) Person A, that wants to develop a new feature for OpenFCST.
+   * Person A, that wants to develop a new feature for OpenFCST.
 Then, it would create a branch named PersonA/mesh_reader_for_GMSH from master in the OpenFCST fork (please make sure the master in the fork is up to date with dealii/master, otherwise inform the person maintaining the fork to re-synch using: git fetch origin/dealii/master).

-   b) Once Person A has finished the feature, submits a pull request (PR) to origin/dealii/master for review by the deal.II developers.
+   * Once Person A has finished the feature, submits a pull request (PR) to origin/dealii/master for review by the deal.II developers.
 At the same time, she/he can merge the feature into openFCST/current in our fork

-   c) Person A works with the deal.II developers in order to get the PR merged into deal.II.
+   * Person A works with the deal.II developers in order to get the PR merged into deal.II.

-   d) Person A asks the person managing the fork to udpate OpenFCST/master with the new origin/dealii/master version with the included feature.
+   * Person A asks the person managing the fork to udpate OpenFCST/master with the new origin/dealii/master version with the included feature.

 What is deal.II?